reverbdotcom/elasticsearch-2.0.0-fork/elasticsearch-api/README.md

 ## Usage

-The library is designed as a group of standalone Ruby modules, which can be mixed into a class providing connection to Elasticsearch -- an Elasticsearch client.
+The library is designed as a group of standalone Ruby modules, which can be mixed into a class providing connection to Elasticsearch2 -- an Elasticsearch2 client.

 ### Usage with the `elasticsearch` gem